stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 $ npx playwright show-trace test-results/example-has-title-webkit/trace.zip
 ```

-The trace viewer provides all taken steps, a timeline and an HTML snapshot of the page.
-It's time travel debugging for your end-to-end tests.
+The trace viewer visualizes all test steps, a timeline and an HTML snapshot of the page. **It's time travel debugging for your end-to-end tests**.
 ### Inspect traces via the online trace viewer

 But trace files aren't only accessible via the command line.
 If you have a trace `zip`, you can also always inspect it at [trace.playwright.dev/](https://trace.playwright.dev/).